-- Mainsail headboards may not exceed in width the greater of 6 inches or 4% of E. - Any Mainsail or Mizzen where the MUW is greater than 22% of E, or the three-quarter width MTW is greater than 38% of E or the half-width MHW is greater than 65% of E girth limitations shall be declared.
+- 1. Mainsail headboards may not exceed in width the greater of 6 inches or 4% of E. The dimensions of a square top or "fathead" mainsail must be declared and will be noted on the certificate by the handicapper. - 2.
+Any Mainsail or Mizzen where the MUW is greater than - 3.
+22% of E, or the three-quarter width MTW is greater than 38% of E or the half-width MHW is greater than 65% of E girth limitations shall be declared.
 The increase in sail area above the maximums shall be stated as a percentage of increase.
-This data can be obtained from the sailmaker. - Mainsails with full battens are allowed without penalty if the roach of the mainsail has not been increased from the above limits. - For symmetric spinnakers, the SL may not exceed 95% of the square root of the sum of I squared plus JC squared, without penalty - A sail may not be measured or used as a spinnaker unless its mid-girth is at least equal to 75% of its foot length. - The difference between a headsail and a spinnaker is that the width of a headsail, measured between the midpoints of its luff and leech, is less than 75% of the length of its foot.
+This data can be obtained from the sailmaker. - 4.
+Mainsails with full battens are allowed without penalty if the roach of the mainsail has not been increased from the above limits. - 5.
+A sail may not be measured or used as a spinnaker unless its mid-girth is at least equal to 75% of its foot length, and any sail flown forward of the headstay with a mid-girth measurement of less than 90% of it's foot length must be declared and their measurements noted on the certificate. - 6.
+The difference between a headsail and a spinnaker is that the width of a headsail, measured between the midpoints of its luff and leech, is less than 75% of the length of its foot.
 A sail tacked down behind the foremost mast is not a headsail.